-All personnel authorized to carry weapons will be issued copies of and be instructed on the policies, definitions, and procedures described in General Order 3 before being authorized to carry a weapon and during annual proficiency and principles trainings.
-All training and distribution, including in-service training, will be documented. ◆
+All personnel authorized to carry weapons will be issued electronic copies of and be instructed on the policies, definitions, and procedures described in General Order 3 and General Order 3.1 before being authorized to carry a weapon and during annual proficiency and principles trainings.
+All training and distribution, including in-service training, will be documented. •